tailrecursion/hlisp-starter/README.md

 * Hlisp defines vars for all the DOM elements in the following namespaces:
   * Project HTML page namespaces.
   * The `hlisp.env` namespace.
+* DOM elements in the REPL are printed in the browser JavaScript console, as well.

 ```
 ClojureScript:cljs.user> (in-ns 'hlisp.env)